gluwa/ccnext-testnet-bridge-examples/hello-bridge/README.md

 > This will take a while.
 Sit back, relax, and wait for the query to process ☕ Proving should take
 > ~16 minutes and no more than 30 minutes.

-Once the proving process completes, you should see some output stating that your query was a proven successfully, along with a query id:
+Once the proving process completes, you should see some output stating that your query was proven successfully, along with a query id:

 ```bash